 **Preview:**

-*Executive summary with severity counts and service breakdown*
+*Executive summary with severity counts and assessment-area breakdown*

 *Interactive findings table with filtering capabilities*